EPIC448/Rails-with-JavaScript-Jet-Project/README.md

     t.datetime "updated_at", null: false
   end

 end

-* Database initialization
-checked.

-* Services (job queues, cache servers, search engines, etc.)
-   Google Chromo

-* Deployment instructions
+**Installation**

+ Using Google Chrome may be your best bet.

+*Deployment instructions*

-  In the Jet-Rails-Project Diretory,  you are going on type in the terminal
+1. In the Jet-Rails-Project  Diretory,  you are going  on type in the terminal

-* Thin start --ssl
+        Thin start --ssl
-   this will ensure that your Url Address in the browser most be prefixed with HTTPS://
+   this will ensure that your Url Address in the browser most be prefixed with "HTTPS://"

-   In the Browser address bar, you Type
+2. In the Browser address bar, you Type

    https://0.0.0.0:3000/ Or

    BootStrip was added to the Project this project to Booth it,
     follow the instructions below.

- 1. Open up the Terminal to the     Jet-Rails-Project-Directory 2.Type in "Rails Server"
+3. Open up the Terminal to the      Jet-Rails-Project-Directory

+4. Type in "Rails Server"

- 3. make sure you link to http://localhost:3000/
+5. make sure you link to http://localhost:3000/

- 4. And there you have it.
+6. And there you have it.

    This will open up the project for you

+ **Commiting to Git hub**

+[ ]Open the terminal.

+[ ]Change the current working directory to your local repository.

+[ ]Commit the file that you've staged in your local repository.

+[ ] $ git commit -m "Add existing file" Push the changes in your local repository to GitHub.

+[ ]$ git push origin branch-name.

  * Author
  Samuel Ogundiran